 Company Share Option Plan (CSOP)

-The Company Share Option Plan (CSOP) is a tax-advantaged discretionary share option plan under which a company may grant options to any employee or full time director.
-The CSOP terms require that the individual must acquire shares at an exercise price that is not be less than the market value of the shares on the date the option was granted.
+Company Share Option Plans (CSOP) are tax-advantaged discretionary share option plans under which a company may grant options to any employee or full-time executive director.
+CSOP terms require that the employee must acquire shares at an exercise price that is not less than the market value of the shares on the date the CSOP option was granted.

-As there are no limits on company size or number of employees (unlike the Enterprise Management Incentive Plan (EMI), a CSOP can be used by larger companies, listed organisations and those whose trade excludes them from implementing an EMI (such as accountancy or banking businesses).
+As there are no limits on company size or number of employees, unlike with the Enterprise Management Incentive Plan (EMI), a CSOP can be used by larger companies, listed organisations and those whose trade excludes them from implementing an EMI, such as accountancy or banking businesses.

-However, a CSOP is more restrictive than the EMI as:
+However, a CSOP is more restrictive than the EMI because:

-• Any gain made by the individual is only exempt from income tax if the options are held at least three years.
+• Any gain made by the employee is only exempt from income tax if the CSOP options are held for at least three years.

-The CSOPs tax reliefs are very generous.
-Options can be exercised without any income tax or National Insurance Contributions (NIC) liability arising provided certain conditions are met (see below).
-The UK employing company will generally qualify for a corporation tax deduction equivalent to the amount of gains realised by the employees on the exercise of their options.
+The tax reliefs for CSOP options is very generous.
+Options can be granted and exercised without any income tax or National Insurance Contributions (NIC) liability arising, provided certain conditions are met (see below).
+The UK employing company will generally qualify for a corporation tax deduction equivalent to the amount of the aggregate CSOP option gains realised by the employees on the exercise of their CSOP options.

-The conditions are met if the option is exercised within 10 years of grant and:
+The conditions for tax relief are met if the CSOP option is exercised within 10 years of grant and:

-• The exercise is at least three years after the grant date, or
+• at least three years after the grant date; or

-• Within six months of cessation of employment for certain “good leaver” reasons
+• within six months of cessation of employment for certain “good leaver” reasons, or

-• By the participant’s personal representatives within 12 months of death, or
+• within 12 months of death by the participant’s personal representatives, or

 Tax Relief summary Grant Exercise 1 Sale of Shares 2